o-adm/o-adm/README.md

 #
 <details>
  <summary><h3>👨‍💻 ADM's Coding Journey</h3></summary>
 My journey into the world of coding began with curiosity and a desire to create.
 I started exploring the basics of web development, fascinated by how lines of code could transform into interactive, dynamic websites.
-What began as a hobby soon evolved into a passion, and I found myself diving deeper into the full-stack development process.
+What began as a hobby soon evolved into a passion, and I found myself diving deeper into the full-stack development process.<br>

 Over time, I took on more complex projects, pushing my boundaries and constantly learning new technologies.
 From building responsive front-end interfaces to developing robust back-end systems, I’ve honed my skills by tackling real-world challenges and creating solutions from scratch.